heavymery/angularjs-1-seed/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-Development environment is the same as [Website & app scaffolding](https://github.com/heavymery/scaffold-website-app).

 ## Build & development

 * Run `grunt` for building and `grunt serve` for preview.